bitovi/academy/src/react-native/04-intro-to-jsx/intro-to-jsx.md

 #### Writing comments

 In XML, comments are written using the `<!-- -->` syntax, seen below.
-Anything inside these comment components is ignored by the browser and is not rendered or executed.
+Anything inside these comment components is ignored by the parser and is not rendered or executed.

 ```xml
 <p>